weaviate/weaviate-io/docs/weaviate/guides-further/index.md

 #     - /developers/weaviate/current/how-tos/
 ---

-These how-to guides are designed to answer a question on how to perform a specific task using Weaviate.
+These guides are designed to be consumed after becoming familiar with [how to use](../guides/index.md) Weaviate, and to [configure](../configuration/index.md) Weaviate to your needs.

+As such, these *further* guides are a little more specific, much as recipes tend to be in cooking, whereas the earlier sections can be thought as general guides on cooking.

+You can read them in any order, and depending on your needs or interests, you may decide to skip them altogether.

 <!-- 1.
 [How to create a schema.](./how-to-create-a-schema.html)
 2. [How to import data.](./how-to-import-data.html)